melange-re/melange-opam-template/README.md

 - `npm run init`: set up opam local switch and download OCaml, Melange and JavaScript dependencies
-- `npm run install`: install OCaml, Melange and JavaScript dependencies
+- `npm run install-opam-npm`: install OCaml, Melange and JavaScript dependencies
 - `npm run watch`: watch for the filesystem and have Melange rebuild on every change
 - `npm run serve`: serve the application with a local HTTP server